-The NM author should bear in mind the user's maximum hand-plotting precision on paper charts of 0.3mm (see B-202.2) and judge whether 1 or 2 decimal places is required.
-It is difficult to give definitive guidance for the limiting scale between 2dp and 1dp as the length of a graduation division depends on scale and the properties of the projection.
+The NM author should bear in mind the user's maximum hand-plotting precision on paper charts of 0.3mm (see B-202.2) and judge whether 1 or 2 dp of a minute is required.
+It is difficult to give definitive guidance for the limiting scale between 2 dp and 1dp as the length of a graduation division depends on scale and the properties of the projection.
 In general, it would be unusual to quote the position to only 1 decimal place for insertion of new features on charts of a larger scale than 1:250 000.